Opencart-Webkul/opencart-console/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://store.webkul.com/license.html) file for details
+This project is licensed under the *Webkul Software Private Limited* License - see the [LICENSE.md](https://store.webkul.com/license.html) file for details

 ## Acknowledgments

-* This project is using symfony bundle to create commonds (https://github.com/symfony/console)
+* This project is using symfony bundle to create commands (https://github.com/symfony/console)